astronomer/airflow-guides/guides/kubepod-operator.md

 - Has less abstraction over Pod configuration.
 All task-level configurations have to be passed in as a dictionary via the `BaseOperator` argument `executor_config`, which is available to all operators.
 - If a custom Docker image is passed to the `KubernetesExecutor`'s `base` container by providing it to either the `pod_template_file` or the `pod_override` key in the dictionary for the `executor_config` argument, it needs to have Airflow installed, otherwise the task will not run.
 A possible reason for customizing this Docker image would be to run a task in an environment with different versions of packages than the majority of the tasks an Airflow instance.
 This is not the case with the KPO, which can run any valid Docker image.

-Both the `KubernetesPodOperator` and the `KubernetesExecutor` can use the entire Kubernetes API with regards to Pod creation.
-Which one to use is an individual choice based on the user's requirements and preferences.
-You can think of the KPO as "Docker image first" and the `KubernetesExecutor` as "operator first" implementations.
-The KPO is generally ideal for controlling the environment the task is run in, while the `KubernetesExecutor` is ideal for controlling resource optimization.
-Frequently the KPO is used in an Airflow environment using the `KubernetesExecutor` to run some tasks where the focus is on environment control while the other tasks are run in Pods via the `KubernetesExecutor`.
+Both the `KubernetesPodOperator` and the Kubernetes executor can use the Kubernetes API to create Pods for running tasks.
+Which one you should use is based on the your requirements and preferences.
+The KPO is generally ideal for controlling the environment the task is run in, while the Kubernetes executor is ideal for controlling resource optimization.
+It's common to use both the Kubernetes executor and the  KPO in the same Airflow environment, where all tasks need to run on Kubernetes but only some tasks need the KPO's fine-grained resource configurations.

 ## How to configure the `KubernetesPodOperator`

-The KPO launches any valid Docker Image provided to it (passed via the `image` parameter) in a new Kubernetes Pod on an existing Kubernetes cluster.
-The operator has many other parameters which specify the Pod configuration which the KPO translates into a call to the [Kubernetes API](https://kubernetes.io/docs/reference/kubernetes-api/).
-The `KubernetesPodOperator` offers full access to Kubernetes API functionality relating to Pod creation.
+The KPO launches any valid Docker image provided to it in a new Kubernetes Pod on a Kubernetes cluster.
+The `KubernetesPodOperator` includes supports arguments for some of the most common Pod settings, but you can also directly access Kubernetes API for detailed pod configuration.

 The `KubernetesPodOperator` can be instantiated like any other operator within the context of a DAG.
 The following are some of the arguments that can be passed to the operator.

-**Mandatory arguments** are:
+### Required arguments

-- `task_id`: a unique string identifying the task within Airflow.
+- `task_id`: A unique string identifying the task within Airflow.
 - `namespace`: the namespace within your Kubernetes cluster the new Pod should be assigned to.
 - `name`: the name of the Pod created.
 This name needs to be unique for each Pod within a namespace.
 - `image`: a Docker image to launch.
 Images from [hub.docker.com](https://hub.docker.com/) can be passed in with just the image name, custom repositories have to be given as full URLs.

-Commonly used **optional arguments** include:
+### Optional arguments

 - `random_name_suffix`: generates a random suffix for the Pod name if set to `True`.
 Avoids naming conflicts when running a large number of Pods.
 - `labels`: add key:value pairs to the Pod which can be used to logically group decoupled objects together.